godotengine/godot-docs/classes/class_area2d.rst

 - :ref:`Array<class_Array>` **get_overlapping_areas** **(** **)** |const|

 Returns a list of intersecting ``Area2D``\ s.
 For performance reasons (collisions are all processed at the same time) this list is modified once during the physics step, not immediately after objects are moved.
+WARNING - if area overlaps with other area(s) who have their mask set to collision layer of the calling area - they will be present in the returned list (see more in https://github.com/godotengine/godot/issues/7644) otherwise not.
 Consider using signals instead.

 ----